Ron Shuebrook: Work

 Shuebrook had teachers who were part of the first generation of Abstract Expressionism.
 His own work has been described as geometric abstraction.
 His canvases are formally organized and evoke associations with architecture and landscape without literal description.
 The works explore the sweep of the artist's hand in relation to the rectangle of the surface.
 One critic believes they are related to Constructivism and to Matisse.
 He makes his drawings by marking and erasing shapes and lines.

 He has exhibited his work in many shows nationally and internationally.
 In 2014-2015, his exhibition titled Ron Shuebrook: Drawings organized and circulated by the Thames Art Gallery in Chatham, Ontario and curated by John Kissick, travelled nationally in collaboration with the Robert McLaughlin Gallery in Oshawa, the Art Gallery of Guelph, the Mount Saint Vincent University Art Gallery in Halifax, and the Kelowna Art Gallery.
+In 2024, an exhibition of five decades of work, titled Ron Shuebrook: Selected Works - Five Decades was shown at the Elora Centre for the Arts.

-His paintings, drawings, prints, and wall constructions have been acquired by more than 50 public galleries, museums, and corporations such as the National Gallery of Canada, the Art Gallery of Ontario, Art Gallery of Hamilton, Art Gallery of Guelph, Beaverbrook Art Gallery, the Art Gallery of Nova Scotia, and many others.
+Shuebrook's paintings, drawings, prints, and wall constructions have been acquired by more than 50 public galleries, museums, and corporations such as the National Gallery of Canada, the Art Gallery of Ontario, Art Gallery of Hamilton, Art Gallery of Guelph, Beaverbrook Art Gallery, the Art Gallery of Nova Scotia, and many others.
 He was the President of the Royal Canadian Academy of Arts from 2006 to 2007.
 In Toronto, he has been represented by Olga Korper Gallery since 1987.